-- Stain remover and dishwasher tablets.
-Aldi has some strong performers in the cleaning category.
-In our recent stain remover reviews, the Aldi Di-San Oxy Action with Enzymes Pre Wash tied first as the most effective spray (a bargain at only $1.25).
-We also recommend Aldi's Logix dishwasher tablets – the Logix Platinum 18 in 1 Dishwashing Tablets got the same score in our testing as a leading brand that's almost twice the price.
-Aldi's Tandil Ultra Power Soak 'N Clean is another product we recommend.
-It performed almost as well as a premium brand but costs less than a third of the price: Aldi vs Morning Fresh: which will get your dishes the cleanest?
+- Dishwasher tablets: Aldi has some strong performers in the cleaning category.
+We recommend Aldi's Logix dishwasher tablets – the Logix Platinum 18 in 1 Dishwashing Tablets received the overall top score, beating leading brands that are almost twice the price.
+Aldi's Unamat Dishwashing Liquid is another product we recommend.
+It performed as well as some better-known brands but at a fraction of the price.

-- Nappies.
-Parents swear by Aldi's Mamia range, and it's hard to argue when they're not only one of the cheapest nappies on the market, but a also high performer in our recent CHOICE nappy reviews.
+- Nappies: Parents swear by Aldi's Mamia range, and it's hard to argue when they're not only one of the cheapest nappies on the market, but also a high performer in our recent CHOICE nappy reviews.
 We test a range of nappies for absorbency, leakage and strength, and the Aldi nappies were one of the clear frontrunners.
 We recommend both the Size 1 Newborn and Size 4 Toddler nappies, but all the others performed quite well too.

 Aldi's Monarc Indulge Vanilla Opulence is a premium ice cream at a bargain price.

-- Gourmet ice cream.
-Need an excuse to add a treat to the trolley?
+- Gourmet ice cream: Need an excuse to add a treat to the trolley?
 Here's a good reason.
-In our taste-test of premium vanilla ice creams, we rated Aldi's Monarc Indulge Vanilla Opulence as the one of the best, and it's also the cheapest at $4.49 – less than half the price of Connoisseur's Classic Vanilla, which received the same score and is $11!
+In our taste-test of premium vanilla ice creams, we rated Aldi's Monarc Indulge Vanilla Opulence as the one of the best, and it's also the cheapest at $4.49 – almost half the price of Connoisseur's Classic Vanilla, which received the same score and is $10!
 Our experts say the Aldi ice cream has "a pleasant, creamy mouthfeel and lingering aftertaste".

 Aldi's Bramwell Peanut Butter Smooth topped our peanut butter taste test.
 Not only does it taste great, it's also a bargain!